-REASON: To protect foraging/commuting bats in accordance with the Conservation of Habitats and Species Regulations 2017 (as amended), the Wildlife and Countryside Act 1981 (as
+REASON: To protect foraging/commuting bats in accordance with the Conservation of Habitats and Species Regulations 2017 (as amended), the Wildlife and Countryside Act 1981 (as amended), Circular 06/2005, paragraphs 174, 179 and 180 of the National Planning Policy Framework (Chapter 15), Policy EH3 of the West Oxfordshire District Local Plan 2031 and in order for the Council to comply with Part 3 of the Natural Environment and Rural Communities Act 2006.
+12. The development hereby approved shall be constructed in accordance with the Sustainability Statement prepared by Turley (April 2023; Turley Reference CATZ3041) unless otherwise agreed in writing by the Local Planning Authority.

-- 12. The development hereby approved shall be constructed in accordance with the Sustainability Statement prepared by Turley (April 2023; Turley Reference CATZ3041) unless otherwise agreed in writing by the Local Planning Authority. - REASON: To ensure that the proposals comply with the Climate Change Strategy for West Oxfordshire 2021-2025, Local Plan Policy OS3, and the NPPF. - 13.
-No development shall be occupied until confirmation has been provided that either:- - 1.
-Foul water Capacity exists off site to serve the development, or - 2.
-A development and infrastructure phasing plan has been agreed with the Local Authority in consultation with Thames Water.
-Where a development and infrastructure phasing plan is agreed, no occupation shall take place other than in accordance with the agreed development and infrastructure phasing plan, or - 3.
-All Foul water network upgrades required to accommodate the additional flows from the development have been completed.
+REASON: To ensure that the proposals comply with the Climate Change Strategy for West Oxfordshire 2021-2025, Local Plan Policy OS3, and the NPPF.

+13. No dwelling shall be occupied until confirmation has been provided that foul water capacity exists off site to serve the development.